cprobbie/RefactorTask/README.md

 As business logic is centralised in the Core layer within the Domain Models (Product and Option in this case).
 Unit testing can focus on testing the domain models without any mocks.

-To solve the SQL injection vulnerability, I removed all the raw SQL and introduced Entity Framework Core for database access while retained the original database which is Sqlite.
+To solve the SQL injection vulnerability, I removed all the raw SQL and introduced Entity Framework Core for database access while retained the original database which is Sqlite that has two pre-seeded tables, Products and ProductOptions with One-to-Many relationship.

 I have implemented the following frameworks and Nuget packages to refactor the API to meet production standards: